epinio/docs/docs/installation/install_epinio.md

 ## Installation

 ### Ingress Controller
-Epinio during installation via helm automatically creates various Ingress resources for its internal components.
+During installation via helm Epinio automatically creates various Ingress resources for its internal components.
 These components depend on a running ingress controller providing a **default IngressClass**.

 You may install `nginx-ingress-controller` using `LoadBalancer` service type: